BootBlock/FileSieve/README.md

 ### How do the license installers work?
 They simply install a `.dll` to the application data directory for FileSieve; there's no insane Adobe-level services or whatever running.
 It's a single `.dll` that provides additional features to FileSieve itself.
 Deleting that file will then revert FileSieve back to the limited version.
 There's no uninstaller or anything; it's incredibly lightweight.

+Remember to exit FileSieve before installing a licence.
+Once installed, run FileSieve as normal and it should be unlocked.